-The Special Rapporteur on the situation of human rights in Myanmar monitors the human rights situation in the country and submits reports to the UN Human Rights Council.
+The UN Special Rapporteur on the situation of human rights in Myanmar monitors the human rights situation in the country and submits reports to the UN Human Rights Council.
 The Special Rapporteur also issues public statements and formal communications to the Government of Myanmar.

 There are also other UN agencies or entities that work on issues relating to Myanmar.
-For example, the UN Office of the High Commissioner for Human Rights (OHCHR) is tasked to speak out objectively in the face of human rights violations worldwide.
+For example, the UN Office of the High Commissioner for Human Rights (OHCHR) is mandated to promote and protect human rights, including by speaking out objectively in the face of human rights violations worldwide.
 The UN High Commissioner for Refugees (UNHCR) provides assistance to refugees, asylum-seekers, internally displaced and stateless people.
 The UN Development Programme (UNDP) and the UN Office on Drugs and Crime (UNODC) help to strengthen law and justice institutions in Myanmar.